ministryofjustice/feature-flags-with-pulumi/README.md

 `prod` remains unchanged and prints the same message as previous.

-### With CORS
+### Enable cross-origin resource sharing (CORS)

-We optionally enable CORS on the buckets using the same variables
+We optionally enable CORS on the buckets using the same variables:

 ```
 Updating (dev):